billthefarmer/editor/README.md

 Text files opened or shared by another app may be viewed and edited.
 Some apps may share files or text using a `content` URI that is not resolvable to a path to a file in storage.
-In that case the editor will read the file into the default file.
-The default file in storage will not be overwritten.
+In that case the editor will read the file into a new file.
 The **Save** item will save the file in the original location if possible.

 **Note** &ndash; Apps that share files will usually only give another app read permission.
 Use the **Save as** menu item to save the file elsewhere.